 Parallels Between Gandalf & Odin in Tolkien's Work

-Throughout Tolkien’s works involving Middle-Earth, it seems undeniable that the Norse god Odin must have played a key role in the shaping and development of Gandalf.
 One cannot help but wonder where Gandalf came from.
-Digging deeper into Tolkien’s various motives and inspirations in creating Middle-Earth, one is drawn to Norse mythology constantly and, specifically, the similarities between Odin and Gandalf.
+Throughout Tolkien’s works set in Middle-earth, it seems undeniable that the Norse god Odin played a key role in the shaping and development of Gandalf's character.
+Digging deeper into Tolkien’s various motives and inspirations in creating Middle-earth, one recognizes elements of Norse mythology constantly and, specifically, similarities between Odin and Gandalf.
 It seems that Tolkien’s image of Gandalf was derived from many of the characteristics of Odin himself.

-Odin, similar to Gandalf, had a legendary horse, Sleipnir, who had eight legs and was said to be one of the greatest horses known to the gods.
-Gandalf had Shadowfax, who had no equal among horses in Middle-Earth and could understand the speech of men.
+- Odin had a legendary horse, Sleipnir, who had eight legs and was said to be one of the greatest horses known to the gods.
+Gandalf had Shadowfax, who had no equal among horses in Middle-earth and could understand the speech of men.

 The Renowned Steeds of Gandalf and Odin